 Synopsis: TV sequel to The Night Stalker (1973), Kolchak (Darren McGavin) is back and investigating a series of murders in Seattle, a strangler of women who leaves decaying flesh behind.
 Wally Cox plays Mr. Berry, a newspaper archives librarian who helps Kolchak crack the case.

 Role Call: Wally Cox as Mr. Berry — Information Provider (male)

 Related post: ‘The Night Strangler’ and the underground librarian

 Details: Dir.
 James Bridges.
 Perf.
 Timothy Bottoms, Lindsay Wagner, John Houseman, Edward Herrmann.
 Paramount, 1973.
 Based on the novel by John Jay Osborn, Jr.

 Synopsis: Drama about a first year law student’s (Timothy Bottoms) experiences with a law professor (John Houseman) and his daughter (Lindsay Wagner).
-A couple of short scenes feature the white female law librarian, who tells Bottom about the “red set,” a restricted area of professors’ private notes and papers.
+A couple of short scenes feature the law librarian, who tells Bottom about the “red set,” a restricted area of professors’ private notes and papers.